reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 Here's a short list of breaking changes in this release:

-* PropTypes definitions are automatically stripped out of the production builds.
+* Node 6 is no longer supported.
 * Support for older browsers (such as IE 9 to IE 11) is now opt-in with a [separate package](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill).
 * Code-splitting with `import()` now behaves closer to specification, while `require.ensure()` is disabled.
 * The default Jest environment now includes jsdom.
 * Support for specifying an object as `proxy` setting was replaced with support for a custom proxy module.
 * Support for `.mjs` extension was removed until the ecosystem around it stabilizes.

-If we accidentally left something out, please [let us know](https://github.com/facebook/create-react-app/issues/new)!
+* PropTypes definitions are automatically stripped out of the production builds.

+If either of these points affects you, [2.0.3 release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3) contain more detailed instructions.
 ## Learn More

 You can find the full changelog in the [2.0.3 release notes](https://github.com/facebook/create-react-app/releases/tag/v2.0.3).
-Please report any issues to our [issue tracker](https://github.com/facebook/create-react-app/issues/new) and we'll try to fix them and help you!
+Please also report any issues to our [issue tracker](https://github.com/facebook/create-react-app/issues/new) and we'll try to fix them and help you!

 ## Thanks